Davide-sd/ip_address/README.md

 The expanded view shows a map with informations requested from [ipinfo.com](https://ipinfo.io/): you can copy to clipboard the different informations by clicking over them.
 You can also open the map on the browser.

+By default, the widget update itself every 5 minutes.
+You can change this behaviour in the settings.
+Please note that [ipinfo.com](https://ipinfo.io/) API limits the total amount of requests to 1000 per day: this means that the plugin will update itself at most every 2 minutes.

 This widget uses the [excellent flags icon pack by lipis and contributors](https://github.com/lipis/flag-icon-css).

 ![tooltip screenshot](screenshots/screenshot_2.png)